httpwg/http-extensions/draft-ietf-httpbis-h2-websockets.md

 still used for proxy autoconfiguration.

 {{!RFC6455}} requires the use of Connection and Upgrade headers that are not part of HTTP/2.
-They MUST not be included in the CONNECT request defined here.
+They MUST NOT be included in the CONNECT request defined here.

 {{!RFC6455}} requires the use of a Host header which is also not part of